Vocabulary and Embedding API¶

 >>> counter = nlp.data.count_tokens(text_data)

-has key-value pairs whose keys are words and
+The obtained Counter has key-value pairs whose keys are words and

 values are word frequencies.
 This allows us to filter out infrequent

 words.
-Suppose that we want to build indices for all the keys in Counter
+Suppose that we want to build indices for all the keys in Counter.

-We need a Vocab
+We need a Vocab instance with Counter as its argument.

 >>> my_vocab = nlp.Vocab(counter)

-To attach word embeddings to indexed words in my_vocab
+To attach word embeddings to indexed words in my_vocab, let us go on

-to create a fastText word embedding
+to create a fastText word embedding instance by specifying the embedding

-and the pre-trained file name wiki.simple
+name fasttext and the pre-trained file name wiki.simple.

 >>> fasttext = nlp.embedding.create('fasttext', source='wiki.simple')